eichmeierbr/eichmeierbr.github.io/planning/readme.md

 ### Monte-Carlo Localization

 Monte-Carlo Localization uses a "survival of the fittest" approach for localizing a robot within a known map.
 The approach initializes a set of particles within the map (or a selected range if a prior is given).
 Then, algorithm computes the similarity between the received sensor measurements and "true" measurements if the particle is in the correct location.
-The particles are resampled from the population based on their probability of occuring at the current pose.
+The particles are resampled from the population based on their probability of occurring at the current pose.
 After the particles are resampled, noise is added to the perceived motion to probabilistically move the particles towards the true position.

 This project uses MCL on a dataset collected from Wean Hall at Carnegie Mellon University.
 I sampled the motion model for the robot, simulated raycasting for "true" lidar data, and optimized the algorithm to run in real time.
 The implementation was done in python and vectorized using numpy.
 This is my favorite example of the five datasets I was given.
 I like how you can clearly see the algorithm converge on two populations that are in similar hallway conditions.
 After some time the algorithm shows clear convergence to a seemingly optimal solution.